lltwox/project-logger/README.md

     }
 }
 ```
 Transport attempts to create file and whole path to it, if not exists.
-Also file is constantly beeing watched over, so if moved or renamed (which, for example, logrotate loves to do by default), file is re-created and re-opened.

 ###Message format
 At the moment is not configurable.
 Looks like this: